pinyaras/GMAClient/README.md

       },
       "app_and_measurement_start_time_ms": 1000, //when the application starts traffic and send measurement to RL agent "transport_protocol": "tcp", //"tcp" or "udp"
+      "min_udp_rate_per_user_mbps": 2, // if "transport_protocol" is "udp", this para controls the min sending rate.
-      "udp_rate_per_user_mbps": 10, // if "transport_protocol" is "udp", this para controls the sending rate.
+      "max_udp_rate_per_user_mbps": 3, // if "transport_protocol" is "udp", this para controls the max sending rate.
       "qos_requirement": {//only for qos_steer use case
         "test_duration_ms": 500,//duration for qos testing
         "delay_bound_ms": 100,//max delay for qos flow